ErnestBogore/tutor-on-groq/README.md

 <h2 align="center">
  <br>
-Meet your Voice-Enabled AI Math Tutor That Renders Live Problems and Instruction with LaTeX in Seconds!
+Voice-Enabled AI Math Tutor That Calculates and Renders Live Problems and Instruction with LaTeX in Seconds!
  <br>
 </h2>